joelcollinsdc/laravel-exercise/readme.md

 ## Issues

 * Having issues with sessions on my dev environment... couldn't get things like csrf token to validate.
 Temporarily disabled to work around this.
+* Image / Media field requirement: I missed the boat on this and basically just added an image field to the petition table.
+It's clearly an underwhelming approach but I wanted to demonstrate at least basic file handling.

 ## Further work needed